Both long and short intervals are common elements of most cycling training plans.

 How to perform the 30/15 interval format yourself

 In my experience, the short interval format described in this study can be successfully adopted by most cyclists.
-And for what anecdotal experience is worth, with good results too.

 However, you would probably do well in adjusting the total number of high-intensity bursts to suit your fitness level.